Achyut Godbole: Early life

 Achyut Godbole was born in Solapur and completed his school education from Haribhai Deokaran High School, Solapur.
-He earned a degree in chemical engineering from IIT Mumbai in 1972.
+He earned a degree in chemical engineering from IIT Bombay in 1972.

 Literary accomplishments

 Godbole is well known for his writings in Marathi and English.
 He is a prolific writer in all genres and has produced numerous original works as well as adaptations of works from other languages into Marathi.
 His writing style is informative and yet very informal.
 This enables his readers to enjoy the process of assimilating knowledge on diverse subjects.